 Operations with significant (positive or negative) impacts on local communities (exclude CSR projects; this has to be business operations) Location Vulnerable groups (if applicable) Does the particular operation have impacts on indigenous people (Y/N)?
 Collective or individual rights that have been identified that or particular concern for the community Mitigating measures (if negative) or enhancement measures (if positive) Securing of Certificates for Benefits Availment Local Barangay/ Municipality Applicable for Solo Parents N Compliance to the Solo Parent Act Enhancement measures Securing of HALAL Development Institute of the Phils.
-(HDIP) Certificate Local Islam Community N/A Υ Requirements for employee HALAL crew.
+(HDIP) Certificate Local Islam Community N/A Ŷ Requirements for employee HALAL crew.
 Enhancement measures Securing Bureau of Quarantine - Yellow Cards BOQ All employees N Requirement for Food Handlers within Airport premises Enhancement measures

-Continued TESDA All Ν Continued Enhancement

-certification for Office Apprentices accreditation measures

-TESDA for assessment

-Apprenticeship

-program

-Certificate of No LGU's, Community Water Rights Enhancement
+Continued certification for TESDA Apprenticeship program TESDA Office All Apprentices N Continued accreditation for assessment Enhancement measures Certificate of No Objection to water project LGU's, Community Water Rights Enhancement measures

-Objection to water measures

-project

-^{}Vulnerable sector includes children and youth, elderly, persons with disabilities, vulnerable women, refugees, migrants, internally displaced persons, people living with HIV and other diseases, solo parents, and the poor or the base of the pyramid (BOP; Class D and E)
+\Vulnerable sector includes children and youth, elderly, persons with disabilities, vulnerable women, refugees, migrants, internally displaced persons, people living with HIV and other diseases, solo parents, and the poor or the base of the pyramid (BOP; Class D and E)